YOU DON’T KNOW HOW LUCKY YOU ARE

 An adoptee recounts his lifelong odyssey navigating the secretive world of American adoption to highlight the public health and personal impacts of the institution on millions of Americans.

-Rudy Owens’ memoir, You Don’t Know How Lucky You Are, will be available for purchase in 2017.
+Rudy Owens’ memoir, You Don’t Know How Lucky You Are: An Adoptee’s Journey Through the American Adoption Experience, will be available for purchase in 2017.
 Sign up for his newsletter for the latest updates, how to order his forthcoming book, and details for speaking events.

 Nearly 50 years after he was relinquished for adoption, Rudy Owens learned how fortunate life can be.
 In 2014 in San Diego, Owens met his biological half-sister for the first time.
 That meeting inspired Owens to tell his adoption story set against the larger adoption narrative that has impacted millions of adoptees, their birth parents, and their collective biological and adoptive families.
 Owens’ autobiography offers insights on the widespread American institution of adoption, a national social engineering experiment that remains mired in discriminatory laws and partisan politics, not equality and fairness.